 What sort of forest is being logged?

-For up-to-date information on logging in the Strathbogie Forest, go to the Our Strathbogie Forest web site.
+For information on logging in the Strathbogie Forest, go to the website of the Save Our Strathbogie Forest group Inc.